-Coin flip games, first made famous by CSGOWild in October 2015, were the simplest form of CS:GO gambling to emerge.
+Coin flip games, first made famous by CSGOWild in October 2015 (and followed by other CS GO 1v1 sites), were the simplest form of CS:GO gambling to emerge.

 CSGOWild was also the first service from the websites on this list to accept low-value skins.
 This, in combination with a simple referral system, really made the website take off.

 Brief and simple games help stream entertainment, particularly when a lot of money is on the line.
 So, CSGOWild took the market by storm, even though the timing of its release caused it to share the spotlight with CSGODouble.